EDJNet/tidywikidatar/README.md

 ## Queries

-All of the above works similarly to how we often use websistes such as Wikipedia, or search engines: we search for something specific to find information about it.
+All of the above works similarly to how we often use websites such as Wikipedia, or search engines: we search for something specific to find information about it.
 Wikidata, however, has powerful tools for complex queries.
 Think something like “give me all of these fields for all items